OpenHumidistat/firmware/README.md

 When the serial monitor is closed (by SIGINT), it will save the data to file, in (gzipped) CSV format.

+### Publication
+The device for which this firmware is intended, is described in the following paper:

+Veldscholte, L.B., Horst, R.J. & de Beer, S. Design, construction, and testing of an accurate low-cost humidistat for laboratory-scale applications.
+Eur.
+Phys.
+J. E 44, 48 (2021). https://doi.org/10.1140/epje/s10189-021-00062-5

 ## License
 This project is free software licensed under the GPL.
 See [LICENSE](LICENSE) for details.